IGB190/igb190.github.io/_pages/reference-materials/reference-materials.md

 - [Diablo III (Starter Edition)](https://diablo3.blizzard.com/en-us/) – While Diablo III is typically a paid game, Blizzard offers a free Starter Edition that lets players experience the game up to level 13.
 It's a great introduction to ARPGs, featuring a mix of combat, loot, and abilities.

 ## Item Databases
 If you are looking for inspiration for item effects, you should consider looking through the unique/legendary items used in popular games within the genre.
+Remember that interesting synergies usually come from the *combination* of multiple effects.

 - [Diablo 3 Item Database](https://us.diablo3.blizzard.com/en-us/item/)
 - [Diablo 4 Item Database](https://diablo4.life/database/uniques)